jasonkhanlar/starve-io-extensions/README.md

 * Toggle with H for Help Menu
 * Toggle with SHIFT+H for GUI Help Menu

-* Duplication of TimothyM's (Tjstretchalot's) [implementation](https://github.com/Tjstretchalot/starve-io-extensions)
+* Duplication of Timothy Moore's (Tjstretchalot's) [implementation](https://github.com/Tjstretchalot/starve-io-extensions)

 ## (3) Auto attack
 * Toggle with E